 Jason Jordan’s book titled, “Cracking the Sales Management Code” started to paint the big picture.
-His team spent hours grouped 306 metrics into three categories based on their manageability.
+His team spent hours grouping 306 metrics into three categories based on their manageability.

 Here’s what he found:

-- Sales Activities – metrics can be managed and controlled at will.
+- Activities – metrics can be managed and controlled at will.

-- Sales Objectives – metrics can be influenced by managing sales activities
+- Objectives – metrics can be influenced by managing sales activities

 Don’t have time to read a 250-page ebook?
-We understand that sales managers and executives have a busy schedule so we’ve summarized the key learnings and findings in our mini ebook.
+We understand that sales managers and executives have a busy schedules so we’ve summarized the key learnings and findings in our mini ebook.

 BRM as the missing link with CRM